paccpp/MaxObjects/source/projects/pa.readbuffer2_tilde/readme.md

 # pa.readbuffer2~

-Access a Max buffer~ object.
+Read samples in a Max buffer~ at a given speed.

 ![pa.readbuffer2~ capture](pa.readbuffer2~.png)